skip to Main Content

 Why is my Evaporative Cooler not cooling?

-Is your Evaporative Cooler on, but cool air is not coming out?
+Is your Evaporative Cooler not working properly?

-Its running in fan-only mode
+Is it running in fan-only mode?

-A handy feature of Evaporative Coolers is the ability to turn into a huge fan by running in fan-only mode.
+A handy feature of Evaporative Coolers is the ability to turn into a whole-house fan by running in fan-only mode.
 In order to cool, you need to turn both the Fan AND Water Pump on.

-There is a start-up delay
+Be aware there is a start-up delay

 Some models have an additional delay time to open the damper which can extend the process to 8 minutes.
+So make sure you wait at least 8 minutes before trying anything else as it may be functioning correctly for the type of model it is.

 Evaporative Coolers work by water evaporation.
 For this reason, they are only suitable for dry climates, which is why they are a popular choice of cooler in Victoria.
 However, we do occasionally get humid days.
-And when the air is humid, the water cannot evaporate.
+And when the air is humid, water cannot evaporate.

 Another option is to install a split system in your living room to keep cool on those occasional humid days and give your Evap the day off.

-Not enough doors or windows open
+Do you have enough doors or windows open?

 Low airflow is coming out of the outlets

-The fan speed for Evaporative Coolers is adjustable, so turn up the fan speed
+The fan speed for Evaporative Coolers is adjustable, so turn up the fan speed.

 It was working, but now its not